danchoi/poddb_client/README.markdown

 ## Add podcasts to the database

-If you don't see a favorite feed of yours in the list returned by `poddb -l`, you can add the feed to the Poddb database with this command:
+If you don't see a favorite podcast of yours in the list returned by `poddb -l`, you can add the podcast to the Poddb database with this command:

     poddb -a PODCAST_URL